Top Seven Steps To Help You Sleep Better

 2. Take time to relax

-Your body needs time to shift into sleep mode.
-Having a relaxing, routine activity right before bedtime, whether it’s a warm bath, reading, yoga, meditation, listening to soothing music or another relaxing routine can make it easier to fall sleep.
-Follow our Ethical Kind’s simple night’s yoga sequence for deep sleep.
-The brief sequence is designed so you can do all the yoga poses in your luxury nightwear and from the comfort of your bed.
+At Ethical Kind, we have designed a brief 20-minute bedtime yoga sequence for deep sleep.
+The planned sequence allows you to do all the yoga poses in your luxury nightwear and from the comfort of your bed.
 There is no need for a yoga mat or any other equipment.

 Visit Link: Yoga for Deep Sleep